 Shadows offers several geometrical shapes for the sundial plate: rectangular, elliptical or circular, octagonal (rectangular with cut corners) or hexagonal.
-This settings are available in the toolbar with the following icons
+These settings are available in the toolbar by clicking on the icon

 Visualizing and animating the style's shadow

 It is possible to visualize the shadow of the style on the sundial as it is at the current moment by selecting the Tools menu > View the style's shadow.
 If the sundial would not be currently illuminated by sunlight, it will appear entirely gray.